-Millions of companion animals throughout the United States are currently sitting at animal shelters, desperately in need of your help.
-Check out the many ways to support your local shelter below!
+Millions of companion animals are currently at animal shelters, desperately in need of your help.
+Please join our efforts to help animals in need right in your community.
+See how easy it is to make a difference,

 Thank goodness pets can’t read.
 It would just break their hearts to see Petfinder.com’s most recent shelter and rescue group survey results.
 Though they may not contribute to the current economic crisis, America’s family pets are feeling its wrath.
 As much as 84% of Petfinder.com’s animal shelters and rescue groups reported accepting more pets due to economic woes.
 Even sadder still, 74% noted an increase in the number of pets who were given away or (gasp) abandoned for financial reasons, and 37% of shelters and rescue groups have seen a decrease in pet adoptions over the past year.